jesse-kaufman/portfolio-site/src/content/projects/automated-website-deployment/index.md

 3. Hugo extended version is installed
 4. All submodules are pulled
 5. The `hugo` command is run to build the site in the test environment
-6. If sucessful, a POST request is sent to my webhook deployment API with an `Authorization: Bearer <token>` header
+6. If successful, a POST request is sent to my webhook deployment API with an `Authorization: Bearer <token>` header

 ### Custom deployment API for continuous deployment